maiku1008/maiku1008.github.io/_posts/2019-09-08-go-pitfalls.md

 }
 ```

-## Parametrize tests with a slice
+## Parametrize tests with a struct

-Finally, I parametrized different calls by using a slice, like described in the [official docs](https://github.com/golang/go/wiki/TableDrivenTests).
+Finally, I parametrized different calls by using a struct, like described in the [official docs](https://github.com/golang/go/wiki/TableDrivenTests).

 ```
 // A struct for testing the different calls